-In 2017, the survey was carried out from January 6 to 29.
-The trawl gear was tested in the sea before the ordinary survey started (towing with open cod end on sandy bottom, both with and against the current).
-Hundred and thirty-six trawl stations were covered, and 111 out of these were regular trawl stations (the remaining ones were sea testing and testing of various gear equipment) (Fig. 4).
-There were technical problems with the trawl on three stations.
+In 2018, the survey was carried out from January 6 to 30.
+The trawl gear was tested in the sea (15 tows) before the ordinary survey started (towing with open cod end on sandy bottom, both with and against the current).
+Hundred and twenty-six trawl stations were covered, and 109 out of these were regular trawl stations (Fig. 4).
+Two tows were done in new positions advised by an onboard observer from the local fishermen's organisation.
+The data from these two tows were not included in the indices.
+There were technical problems with the trawl on one station.
 Calculations were carried out using data from the other 108 valid stations.